 This is another of our favorites.
 Schlumbergera is a distinctive, small genus of leafless cacti, with the green stems acting as the photosynthetic organs instead.
 They have pretty flowers that usually hang downward and have the appearance of a flower within a flower.

 They are native to Brazil, where you will find them along the coastal mountains.

 The most common varieties are the Christmas Cactus (Schlumbergera Bridgesii) and Thanksgiving Cactus (Schlumbergera Truncata), and they are called this simply because of when they bloom in the US and Europe (in the Northern Hemisphere)

 Schlumbergera plants are relatively easy to care for.
 They are more tolerant of drought than many other houseplants.
 Like most cacti, they need to be watered only when the soil is dry.

 Too much light causes stems to take on a reddish coloration; however, very low light levels will prevent flowering.

-Technically, it does thrive best with at least some bright light, but it can easily survive indoors and with low light.
+It does thrive best with at least some bright light, but it can easily survive indoors and with low light.

-And where they originate in the rainforest, they naturally receive plenty of shade from the sun’s light, thanks to the dense tree branches that tend to hang over them.
+In the rainforest, they naturally receive plenty of shade from the sun’s light, thanks to the dense tree branches that tend to hang over them.

-Other good options for low light conditions include:
+Other good options for low-light conditions include: